MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 Follow the steps in this article to assess your environment and requirements before deploying Office 365 ProPlus in your organization.
 This assessment will help you make key decisions as part of planning your deployment.

-In addition to this guidance, we recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.
+[FROM BILL: Include tooling and other software that can help with deployment] In addition to this guidance, we recommend customers use [Microsoft Fastrack](https://fasttrack.microsoft.com/office) to help with their deployment.
 FastTrack onboarding services are available with the purchase of 50 or more seats of Office 365 Enterprise and Office 365 Business SKUs, along with paid Government, Kiosk, and Nonprofit SKUs.

 ## Step 1 - Assess your client infrastructure and system requirements